abhinav4848/Obsidian-Medicine/copd- treatment.md

 # PDE-4 inhibitor (e.g.: roflumilast)
 - *Started by respiratory clinic*.
 Patients benefit most when they have a chronic productive cough which is consistent with a chronic bronchitic phenotype.
 This type particularly benefits from PDE-4 inhibitors. ([NICE](https://www.nice.org.uk/guidance/TA461/chapter/1-Recommendations))
-- PDE-4 inhibitor reduces COPD risk in severe cases having frequent exacerbations
+- PDE-4 inhibitor reduces COPD exacerbation in severe cases having frequent exacerbations
 - Given if **severe COPD**:
 	- FEV1 < 50% predicted after bronchodilator
 	- **Frequent Exacerbation**: Defined as >=2 exacerbations in the last 12 months despite being on triple inhaled therapy (LAMA + LABA + ICS).
 # Rescue Pack
-Standby medication: NICE recommend offering a short course of oral corticosteroids and oral antibiotics to keep at home if:
+aka Standby medication: NICE recommend offering a short course of oral corticosteroids and oral antibiotics to keep at home if:
 - have had an exacerbation within the last year
 - understand how to take the medication, and are aware of associated risks and benefits
 - know when to seek help and when to ask for replacements once medication has been used.